 Who is this resource written for?

-This resource is written for research sites sorting through practical questions around single IRB clinical trials and the workflow decisions that usually come with it.
+This resource is written for research sites sorting through practical questions around single IRB readiness checklist and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?